iqm-finland/qiskit-on-iqm/CONTRIBUTING.rst

    $ git clone git@github.com:iqm-finland/qiskit-on-iqm.git
    $ cd qiskit-on-iqm
    $ pip install -e ".[dev,docs,testing]"
+   $ pre-commit install

 To be able to build the docs `graphviz <https://graphviz.org/>`_ has to be installed.
 Then to build and view the docs run:

 .. code-block:: bash